 - Extreme – shown as blisters or ulcers

 A positive reaction causes an area of itchy, active dermatitis at the site of patch application.
-This is usually treated with topical steroid.
-Other potential reactions include:
+This is usually treated with topical steroids.

 - Provocation of dermatitis in other areas outside of the patch site

 - “Angry back” usually in patients with active dermatitis before testing commenced or in those who experience many strong positive reactions.
 This results in many false positives to the tested substances.

 - Generation of sensitivity to a new allergen (rare), which occurs approximately 10 days following testing

 - Reactivation of the original rash, with dermatitis becoming more widespread

 - Darker skin may develop dark patches that persist for many weeks/months